therealoganh/logwizard/README.md

 - `.logwizard` file to store the current working file
 - Helpful error handling and exit codes
 - Colorful output with `click.secho` for readability
+- ### 📝 .logwizard file

+This file is created automatically to remember the last loaded log file path.
+It's local to your system and included in `.gitignore`.

 ---